etekweb/clear-skies/README.md

 1. Uninstall the web app if you added it above (just like a normal app).
 2. Open the Settings app.
-3. Scroll down and click Safari, then scroll down and click "Clear History and Website Data".

-   *NOTE: Doing this will close all currently-open tabs in Safari*.
+3. Scroll down and click Safari, then scroll down and click "Clear History and Website Data". *Doing this will close all currently-open tabs in Safari*.
 Confirm by clicking "Clear History and Data".
 4. You can then reinstall using the above instructions if you wish.

 ## Development